finaptic/terms-and-conditions/In_App_Test_Only/product_terms_and_conditions_for_depositv1.md

 You can access your Account and carry out transactions through the Finaptic App.
 NATSOLUTION does not provide the services on the Finaptic mobile application and is not responsible for them, or any loss, harm or damage of any kind you may suffer as a result of using the Finaptic App and associated services.

 **b.
-Card access**
+Card access (where a card has been issued)**

 You may access your Account through a card we issue to you to make payments from your account everywhere Mastercard is accepted.
 Cards on this Account will operate on the Mastercard network.
 This means, when making purchases, you should select “Credit” at the point of sale to complete the transaction.

 *Request a Card* - We may not automatically send you a card to access your account.
 If you don’t automatically receive one, you can request a physical or virtual card for yourself or an authorized user at any time.
 Instructions on how to do this are provided on the mobile app.

 *Expiry date of the card* - Your card has an expiry date.
 The expiry date is indicated on your card.
 We will replace your physical card when it expires.
 Your virtual card will be automatically renewed.
 We may not replace your card.
 For example, we will not replace it if you haven’t used it for an extended period of time.
 You cannot make transactions with an expired card.

 *Accessing Accounts* - Each card may be used to access more than one account.
 This means that the same card can be linked to your accounts as well as accounts for which you are an authorized user.

 *Cards are subject to daily and weekly transaction limits.*